Skip to main content

 manage-entity

-Manage Float entities including people, projects, tasks, and clients.
-Perform CRUD operations and specialized functions like account management and role permissions.
+Manage all Float entities including people, projects, tasks, clients, departments, roles, accounts, and statuses.
+Perform CRUD operations and specialized actions by specifying entity type and operation.

 Instructions